 Ensuring that you have an autoresponder that delivers your emails is even more important.
-Aweber and GetResponse are two of the best email autoresponders in the industry & are also powerful mailchimp alternatives.
+Aweber and GetResponse are two of the most popular autoresponders in the industry.
 This post will evaluate their deliverability, so you can make an informed decision.

 First, we’ll discuss what deliverability is, then, we will evaluate the efforts that each company takes to ensure that your emails are delivered to your customer’s inbox.
 These efforts include spam monitoring, ISP relationships, customer information, and opt-in requirements.